Lugoto/spotify-now-playing/README.md

     console.log(`Listening to **${song.title}** by ${song.artist.name}`)
 }
 ```
-The full example can be found by [clicking here](https://github.com/bigarmTomi/spotify-now-playing/tree/master/example)

----

-#### You can also use the library in frameworks such as Next or React
+#### You can also use the library in frameworks such as Next or React 👇

 `/api/spotify.ts`
 ```ts